 8] This site has been reported unsafe

 This warning message is also similar to the Deceptive site ahead message that we have described above.
 The message warns users that the website they are going to visit is not safe.
 Because the website has been reported unsafe, it might contain malware or adware.
-In most cases, such types of websites use logos of legitimate companies in order to trick the users and steal their financial and personal data.
+In most cases, such types of websites use logos of legitimate companies in order to trick users and steal their financial and personal data.
 If you ignore such warning messages and visit these websites at your own risk, you may compromise your personal and sensitive information.

 Read next: Windows SmartScreen filter warning messages explained.